-Water conservation is very important to protecting our natural resource.
+Fortunately, in 2024 we experienced an abundance of water in the Fall Creek watershed.
+However, water conservation is very important to protecting our natural resource.
 You can play a role in conserving water at work and at home by becoming conscious of the amount of water you are using and by looking for ways to use less whenever you can.
 It is not hard to conserve water.
 The following are some ideas that you can apply directly in your own facility or home: